great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/database/connect_sql_source_data.md

 ### Determine your connection string

 The following code examples use a Snowflake connection string.
-A SQLite connection string connects GX to the Snowflake database.
+A Snowflake connection string connects GX to the Snowflake database.

 The following code is an example of a Snowflake connection string format: